Unconventional warfare: History

+Between the 17th and 18th centuries, there were wars between American colonists and Native American tribes.
+Benjamin Church designed his force primarily to emulate Native American patterns of war.
+Toward this end, Church endeavored to learn to fight like Native Americans from Native Americans.
+Americans became rangers exclusively under the tutelage of the Native American allies.
+(Until the end of the colonial period, rangers depended on Native Americans as both allies and teachers.)

+Church developed a special full-time unit mixing white colonists selected for frontier skills with friendly Native Americans to carry out offensive strikes against hostile Native Americans in terrain where normal militia units were ineffective.
+Church paid special care to outfitting, supplying and instructing his troops in ways inspired by indigenous methods of warfare and ways of living.
+He emphasized the adoption of indigenous techniques, which prioritized small, mobile and flexible units which used the countryside for cover, in lieu of massed frontal assaults by large formations.
+Church also pioneered the use of indigenous warriors as auxiliaries to bolster and educate his soldiers.
+In 1716, his memoirs, entitled Entertaining Passages relating to Philip's War, was published and is considered by some to constitute the first American military manual and first written guide to unconventional warfare.
+Benjamin Church is sometimes referred to as the father of unconventional warfare.
+The ideas of Benjamin Church were widely incorporated into warfare by early colonial officers, especially by American colonialists who prevailed in the Revolutionary War against the British Empire.

+Atomic Age

 The advent of the Atomic Age changed forever philosophies of conventional warfare, and the necessity to conceal authorship of actions by hostile states.
 The age of asymmetric, or unconventional warfare & terrorism had begun.

 One of the first references is in "Manpower and Atomic War," which Edward Fitzpatrick referred to as "the next kind of war- technological war, machine war, or atomic war."

 Using soft power methods, to target civilians instead of military units, however had begun earlier, particularly as a strategy for use against Republics.
 These were developed as a tool of national socialism, or neo-liberalism, and evolved into other doctrines.

 There is an overlap in the world of Corporate Security & Defense Contracting where these models have extended to the field of Risk assessment.
 One of the first instances of Unconventional Warfare techniques against civilians was documented by the La Follette Committee.